rednt/python_automation/README.md

 - Combinations like `UNSEEN BEFORE` or `SEEN SINCE`

 ### ⚠️ Warning
-- Use at your own risk - script provided as-is
+- Use at your own risk
 - Test with small email batch first
 - Backup important emails before use

 ### Contributions
 Contributions to improve this script are welcome!
-Feel free to submit pull requests